 |

-Currently there is a provisions store on the first floor called "Products"
+copper domes as a showpiece on Old Nevsky.
+Until 2007 there was a provisions store on the first floor called "Products",

 |